Marathon by the Sea

 Marathon by the Sea was an annual marathon (42.195 km/26.219 mi) race held in Saint John, New Brunswick, Canada from 1995 to 2022.
 The race was a Boston Marathon qualifier, with 17 of the 77 runners qualifying in the 2012 edition of the run.
-The race was held in early August but Saint John's coastal climate has made the marathon known for its cool temperatures in spite of the summer season.
-The marathon was given a multi-page feature in Runner's World magazine, which called it "a race with a big heart and a warm smile -- and a perfect late-summer spot on the calendar... just right if you're looking for a break from the heat down south."
+The race was held in early August, but due to Saint John's coastal climate the marathon was known for its cool temperatures in spite of the summer season.
+The marathon was given a multi-page feature in Runner's World magazine, which called it "A race with a big heart and a warm smile -- and a perfect late-summer spot on the calendar... just right if you're looking for a break from the heat down south."

 Events

 Although the marquee event for Marathon by the Sea was a full marathon race, it also featured a half-marathon, 5K, 10K and kids' run.